Pyprohly/reddit-api-doc-notes/docs/api-reference/wiki.rst

 If multiple requests specifying the same revision UUID are made, only the first one will have an effect, since the content will be the same.

-The revision message will be something like 'reverted back 53 minutes'.
+The revision message will look something like 'reverted back 53 minutes'.

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"